 Taxes will vary based on the state you are in as well as the country you are in.
 We will focus on the United States here, and we recommend you consult a professional in this instance based on where you are.
 Taxes, as you know, can be complicated, but they are necessary.

 What should you expect to pay?
-The federal capital gains tax is 18.9 percent, and state taxes will vary, though on average, they are about 7 percent or just a bit lower (you should check the specifics for your state).
+The federal capital gains tax is generally 15 percent, but can be as high as 23.8 percent (including the net investment income tax of 3.8 percent) depending on your income.
+State taxes will vary, though on average, they are about 7 percent (you should check the specifics for your state).
 Therefore, you can expect total taxes to equal about a quarter of the sale value after the broker commission is taken out.

 Note that inventory is generally a separate sale and will have separate considerations unless specified in a contract.
 If your Amazon business holds little or no inventory, then this will naturally not be a concern.